Ceasterwyrt/Vim/README.rst

 Using it on Unix Systems
 ------------------------

-You probably dont't need this anymore, but I'll keep it here just in case.
+You probably don't need this anymore, but I'll keep it here just in case.

 I had to convert the configuration file inside vim itself, using the following command::